aguilarjose11/tour_robot/README.md

   - There is a flat wall in front of us.
  - Stop.
   - The robot has bumped against something and must stop.
+These reactions will be found in the *trikh_grid_exec* node.

+To check for the reactions, the node uses a class called RobotReactive.

+##### RobotReactive
+This class takes care of revising the environment for obstacles using a primitive approach: **If robot is bumping or within _offset_ distance from an obstacle, react.**

+###### char override()
+The class uses a 3 bit flag called *stimulus* which is a private variable.
+This function acts as an accesor to the forementioned variable.
+The strcture of the flags is the following: 1st bit -> bumper, 2nd bit -> obstacle to the left, 3rd bit -> obstacle to the right.